-Selling, general and administrative expenses.
-"Selling, general and administrative expenses" primarily includes selling and marketing costs and employee-related costs associated with administrative services (i.e., information systems, human resources and other services), including non-cash, stock-based compensation expense.
-It also includes professional fees (i.e., legal, information systems and accounting services) and other items associated with facilities and administrative services provided by third parties.
+(e.g., information systems, human resources and other services), including stock-based compensation expense.
+It also includes professional fees (e.g. legal, information systems and accounting services) and other items associated with facilities and administrative services provided by DISH Network and other third parties.

-Impairments of assets.
-"Impairments of assets" includes of impairments of our goodwill and certain of our intangible assets.
+Impairment of long-lived assets.
+"Impairment of long-lived assets" includes our impairment losses related to our property and equipment, goodwill and intangible assets.